lbrezgin/viselitsa/README.md

-Implementation of a simple game "Hangman" using the Ruby programming language
+Implementation of a simple game "Hangman" using the Ruby programming language.